 FICA (Social Security & Medicare) - Contributions are collected each payday based on actual payroll.
 Since contribution rates and salary maximums change at the start of the calendar year, figures used in the budget represent an average of the projected changes for FY 2022.
-The employer rates are 6.2% for Social Security and 1.45% for Medicare and are not expected to change.
+The employer rates are 6.2% for Social Security and 1.45% for Medicare.